jorge-crespo-cedeno/RoboND-Kinematics-Project/writeup.md

 ![alt text][image1]

-The file kr210.urdf.xacro and the graph shown above, are the sources to obtain the DH table, as follows:
+The file kr210.urdf.xacro and the graph shown above are the sources to obtain the DH table, as follows:

 * alpha<sub>0</sub> is zero becausen z<sub>0</sub> and z<sub>1</sub> are parallel.
 * a<sub>0</sub> is zero because there is no displacement between z<sub>0</sub> and z<sub>1</sub>.